shardulm94/vscode-trailingspaces/README.md

 { "trailing-spaces.highlightCurrentLine": false }
 ```

 Even though the trailing spaces are not highlighted on this line, they are still internally matched and will be deleted when firing the deletion command.
+If you are editing multiple lines (using multiple cursors), all such lines will be ignored.

 ### Include Empty Lines